What are we trying to do?

 - There is no 'gold standard' test to determine the 'correct' decision for patient queries in primary care.
 We will therefore consider a triage decision as 'correct' when 3 different GPs all agree on the same triage decision.

-- We need more than one experienced GP to compare against the AI for the test to be convincing.
+- We need more than one experienced GP to compare against PATCHS AI for the test to be convincing.
 We will therefore combine the decisions of lots of different experienced GPs at random to simulate the performance of one single GP.

 Stage 2: Reconsideration